Science and Pseudo-Science

 Demarcations of science from pseudoscience can be made for both theoretical and practical reasons (Mahner 2007, 516).
 From a theoretical point of view, the demarcation issue is an illuminating perspective that contributes to the philosophy of science in the same way that the study of fallacies contributes to the study of informal logic and rational argumentation.
 From a practical point of view, the distinction is important for decision guidance in both private and public life.
 Since science is our most reliable source of knowledge in a wide variety of areas, we need to distinguish scientific knowledge from its look-alikes.
 Due to the high status of science in present-day society, attempts to exaggerate the scientific status of various claims, teachings, and products are common enough to make the demarcation issue pressing in many areas.
 The demarcation issue is therefore important in many practical applications such as the following:

-Healthcare: Medical science develops and evaluates treatments according to evidence of their efficiency.
-Pseudoscientific activities in this area give rise to inefficient and sometimes dangerous interventions.
+Healthcare: Medical science develops and evaluates treatments according to evidence of their effective.
+Pseudoscientific activities in this area give rise to ineffective and sometimes dangerous interventions.
 Healthcare providers, insurers, government authorities and – most importantly – patients need guidance on how to distinguish between medical science and medical pseudoscience.

 Environmental policies: In order to be on the safe side against potential disasters it may be legitimate to take preventive measures when there is valid but yet insufficient evidence of an environmental hazard.
 This must be distinguished from taking measures against an alleged hazard for which there is no valid evidence at all.
 Therefore, decision-makers in environmental policy must be able to distinguish between scientific and pseudoscientific claims.